 The special congress rates, including a ticket for free local public transport during the Congress week, are available until July, 17th.
 Reservations are on a first come first served basis.
 After this deadline you can book hotels at standard rates using the same link.

 The deadline for early registration is 15 June 2009.
 You need to download and fill out the Payment Form (MS-Word or PDF) and upload it via the 'Registration Page'.

 We encourage you to provide your abstract as part of the 'Registration page Form' or only after registration send in an abstract as attached e-mail to: Dr. habil.
 Ruth Hemmersbach.
 Download the abstract form in MS-Word here.

 |Registration fees in Euro's (€)||

-You may download the Payment Form in either MS-Word format.
+You may download the Payment Form in either MS-Word or PDF format.

-The registration fee includes access to scientific sessions, coffee breaks and lunch every day and the symposium dinner.
+The registration fee includes access to scientific sessions, coffee breaks and lunch every day, reception in the Bonn town hall and the symposium dinner.

 The University Club of Bonn, a beautiful and suitable accommodation located a few steps from the river Rhine in the centre of Bonn.
 It is a pleasant conference site hosted by the University of Bonn and conceived as a meeting point between scientists.
 Next to the conference site there are a lot of hotels of all categories in walking distance.